 In the case where researchers transform count data into proportions, then the data becomes composition as a sum constraint has been imposed.
 Even though there are zeroes in the composition which does not fit Aitchison’s definition, the imposed sum to one constraint still induces spurious negative correlation between the variables, where log-ratio based methods are well motivated as solutions [5].
 Our approach is conceptually a log-ratio based method for aggregating compositional variables.
 This concept is not novel as it has been advanced prior by the original authors of the ILR transformation [10], where it was termed as balances between groups of parts.
 Our contribution is towards specifying the “groups” that has a specific interpretation similar to that of the competitive null hypothesis in the gene set testing literature.

 We hope that the discussion above has clarified the statistical motivations of our approach.
-We have restructured the introduction section of the manuscript to reflect this and have amended certain potentially confusing terms such as “strictly compositional” (lines X-Y).
+We have restructured the introduction section of the manuscript to reflect this and have amended certain potentially confusing terms such as “strictly compositional” (see paragraph 4 of introduction section).

 What the authors propose is not an ILR transform.
 Unless I am mistaken, there is no constraint on the matrix A such that the coordinate system is cartesian with an orthonormal basis.
 In fact, if k does not equal p-1 then it cannot possibly be isomorphic let alone isometric with respect to the Aitchison metric.
 Unless I am mistaken, the authors should change the name of their method and modify their discussion to be more accurate.
 I would relate this method is not an ILR transform but it is very similar to phylofactor which takes a similar approach (in phylofactor set membership is dictated by the topology of the tree).

 We agree with the reviewer that the method itself is not an ILR transform (as it did not propose a novel binary partition such as PhILR [1] ) and was therefore mislabeled.
 Our approach still leverages the concept of balances between groups of compositional parts related to the ILR transformation as advanced by the original authors [10].
 As such, our approach will be renamed “Competitive compositional balances for taxonomic enrichment analysis” (CBEA).
+We revamped the first section of “Properties of CBEA” to reflect this distinction.
 We hope that this new name more clearly reflects the specific advances our method is proposing.
-For the remainder of this response, we will still refer to the approach as cILR for clarity purposes, though we have changed the naming throughout the manuscript
+For the remainder of this response, we will still refer to the approach as cILR for clarity purposes, though we have changed the naming throughout the manuscript.

 The authors state that the "data is zero-inflated" this is another cliche that I would encourage the authors to remove.
 Zero-inflation is a particular family of models for these zeros not a objective characteristic of the data.
 Simply saying there are many zeros would likely suffice in this article.
 They could argue that the data generating mechanism is well represented by a zero-inflation process, but this has been called into question (see Silverman et al. Naught all zeros in sequence count data are the same.)